CVisionk/alx-low_level_programming/README.md

 This repository contains C projects and exercises related to low-level programming for ALX Cohort 22.

-### What to Do When You Get Stuck?

-If you find yourself stuck while programming, try the following:

-- **Read Your Code Aloud**: Reading your code aloud can help you track down bugs.
-Pretend that you're explaining it to a friend sitting next to you.
-This process can reveal the problem areas.
-Additionally, it helps in identifying parts of the code that require comments.

-- **Engage in Dialogue**: As you talk through your code, ask yourself questions or imagine your friend asking questions.
-This interactive process can lead to insights and solutions.

-- **Don't Worry**: Remember, as a C programmer, encountering challenges is part of the journey.
-Stay patient and persistent.

 ## Content

 ### [0x00-hello_world project](https://github.com/Cvisionk/alx-low_level_programming/tree/master/0x00-hello_world)